Sayed70480/Sayed70480/README.md

-Hi, there👋
+Hi, there👋,
-I am Syed Sikandar Shah is a passionate Front-End Developer with expertise in HTML, CSS, JavaScript, React.js, React-Bootstrap, Material-UI, React-Icon, and ShadowCN.
+I am Syed Sikandar Shah is a passionate Front-End Developer with expertise in HTML, CSS, JavaScript, React.js, React-Bootstrap, Material-UI, React-Icon, and Shadcn.
 He holds a Bachelor's degree in Software Engineering and has completed an internship at Ford9Solutions.
 Currently, he is working on the Touch Tally project, a fingerprint attendance management system, as a Front-End Developer using Next.js.

 Core Skills:
 HTML5,